Edison Harassment Lawyers

 Charged with Harassment in Middlesex County?

 In New Jersey, a harassment charge is classified as a petty disorderly persons offense.
 Such an offense is handled in municipal court with appropriate jurisdiction.
 If you are found guilty of petty disorderly persons offense for harassment, you can face up to 30 days in Middlesex County Jail and a fine of up to $500.
 You will also have a criminal conviction of your record that can impact your ability to obtain employment and other opportunities in the future.
+The crime of harassment is addressed in the state criminal code under 2C:33-4.
 A passage of the New Jersey statute for harassment N.J.S.A.
 2C:33-4 has been provided for your convenience below.

 New Jersey Harassment Law under N.J.S.A.
 2C:33-4

 A person commits a petty disorderly persons offense if, with purpose to harass another, he:

 a.
 Makes, or causes to be made, a communication or communications anonymously or at extremely inconvenient hours, or in offensively coarse language, or any other manner likely to cause annoyance or alarm;